The Reality of CPR for Seniors: Get the Facts

 An important end-of-life consideration for seniors is whether or not they would want to have CPR if their heart stops beating or if they stop breathing.

-What we usually see on TV paints a rosy picture of CPR and leads many of us to think everyone would want it.
+What we usually see on TV paints a rosy picture of CPR, leading many of us to think everyone would want it.
 After all, the CPR shown on TV is quick, painless, and almost always works.

-Before making a choice about CPR, it’s essential for seniors to know the risks, benefits, and their chance of recovery.
+Before making a choice about CPR, older people must understand the risks, benefits, and chances of recovery.

 We explain how CPR works, special risks for older adults, the chances of survival, and post-CPR quality of life.